PennBBL/antspriors/README.md

 to the output directory in the container (`/data/output`).
 - Line 19: Bind the labeled atlases (WARNING: Currently this directory is not publicly available.
 Ellyn is working on figuring out how best to share it, if possible.)
-- Line 20: Line 4: Specify the Singularity image file.
+- Line 20: Specify the Singularity image file.

 Substitute your own values for the files/directories to bind.